szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 ### :file_folder: .docker

-If my project uses docker, I put all docker-related files there.
+If my project uses docker, I put all docker-related files here.
 For example: init scripts for [localstack](https://github.com/localstack/localstack).

 ### :file_folder: docs

 Inside this directory, I keep all things related to the project's documentation.

-The `openapi.yaml` file resits inside `api` sub-directory.
+The `openapi.yaml` file resides inside `api` sub-directory.

 Inside the `adr` sub-directory, I keep the project's ADRs.
-About the ADRs I wrote a separate article, you can read it [here](https://blog.szymonmiks.pl/p/what-is-an-adr/).
+I wrote a separate article about the ADRs, you can read it [here](https://blog.szymonmiks.pl/p/what-is-an-adr/).

 ### :file_folder: http_requests

-I use [IntelliJ HTTP Client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) here is where I keep requests definition.
+I use [IntelliJ HTTP Client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) and here is where I keep request's definitions.

-If you have not heard about this tool, I recommend you to check it out.
-Having this, you do not have to have any additional API clients like: [postman](https://www.postman.com/) or [insomnia](https://insomnia.rest/).
+If you have not heard about this tool, I recommend you check it out.
+Having this, you do not have to have any additional API clients like [postman](https://www.postman.com/) or [insomnia](https://insomnia.rest/).

 ### :file_folder: iac